 Lynn Browne is an economist specializing in monetary policy and regulatory matters, as well as regional economic development.
 From 1975 to 2011, Dr. Browne worked as an economist at the Federal Reserve Bank of Boston, most recently as Executive Vice President and Economic Advisor.
 From 1993 to 2001, she was the Bank's Director of Research and oversaw the Bank's scholarly research and monetary policy analysis.
 During this period, she regularly attended meetings of the Federal Open Market Committee (FOMC.)

 Dr. Browne's personal research has focused on issues pertaining to the New England economy and on financial crises.
-She is currently developing a website on the implications of the decline of manufacturing in the United States (www.amorevitaleconomy.com.)
+She has developed a website on the implications of the decline of manufacturing in the United States (www.amorevitaleconomy.com.)

 Massachusetts Institute of Technology, Ph.D.

 - Browne, Lynn Elaine.
 "Massachusetts over the Past Thirty-Five Years."
 Massachusetts Benchmarks July 2012: 11-18.

 - Browne, Lynn Elaine, with Federal Reserve Bank of Boston Springfield Team.
 Housing Policy and Poverty in Springfield.
 Federal Reserve Bank of Boston Community Affairs Department: 2011.